 You Don't Have to be a Lawyer Or a Real Estate Agent

-When you write real estate clauses, they don't have to be in legal speak.
-The whole idea is to be very clear, so that all parties have no misunderstandings.
+When you write for sale by owner clauses, they don't have to be in legal speak.
+The whole idea is to be very clear so that all parties have no misunderstandings.